 Here are some other commemorations:

-- There have already been two memorials, one at Berkeley, and a second at Madison, and a third will take place at the American Sociological Association on August 9th.
+- There have been three memorials.
+You can click and watch the videos at Berkeley, at Madison, and at the American Sociological Association Meetings in New York.

 - Festschrift at the Havens Wright Center, November 1-2, 2019.